unifi-utilities/.github/profile/README.md

 ## Rules

 This project was created in peace and love, is free, and will always remain free.
 Let's keep that spirit alive.
-Please treat everyone in the community as an equal.
-People from all skill levels and backgrounds find use of this project and it is our goal to mentor and grow people's skills.
-Basically, if you wouldn't do it at your job, don't do it here.
-Stay professional at all times.
-Constructive criticism is encouraged, all other types are not.
-Please take time to consider how you communicate with others.
+* Please treat everyone in the community as an equal.
+* People from all skill levels and backgrounds find use of this project and it is our goal to mentor and grow people's skills.
+* Constructive criticism is encouraged, all other types are not.
+* Please take time to consider how you communicate with others.

 ## Words of Wisdom

 Everyone on the Ubiquiti discord told me this project was a stupid idea, and useless.
 Nobody would use a UDM/P in this way.
 Have the courage of your convicitions and follow through!
 If you find use in something, chances are another will as well!
-I am glad I did.
-Maintaining this repo has been an honor and I never dreamed it would get this big.
 <!--

 **Here are some ideas to get you started:**